buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

   Options discussed:

   A. `pack` stops sending `-process-type web` when `CNB_PLATFORM_API` is greater than `0.X`.
-The lifecycle will assume `default = true` for `web` processes from buildpacks implementing earlier buildpack APIs.
-The lifecycle could print a warning when buildpacks do not specify a process type. `-process-type <unknown process type>` could then become a failure case (vs. warn, what it is today).
+The lifecycle will assume `default = true` for `web` processes from buildpacks implementing buildpack APIs earlier than `0.Y`.
+The lifecycle could print a warning when buildpacks do not specify a default process type. `-process-type <unknown process type>` could then become a failure case (vs. warn, what it is today).

     Pros: